 On Thursday, March 26th, at 6pm (or whenever you can actually leave your office), we have our next event — our 2nd annual Schmooze and Booze happy hour at The Gryphon.The door price for non-members is $18 and admission for JNFutures is always free for our events.
 Everyone who attends will get a drink ticket and JNFuture DC will donate 100% of the proceeds.
 If you join JNFuture and mention this article at the happy hour, I’ll totally buy you a drink.
 RSVP here and I hope to see you there!

 Jackie: So you’re a yogi, where is your favorite studio in DC?

 Mindy: Flow on 14th and P is my favorite studio but, really, anywhere I have enough room for downward dog is a perfect spot for me.

 Jackie: What’s your favorite way to spend Shabbat?

-Jackie: Who is your favorite Jew?
+Jackie: What is your favorite Jewish food?

 Jackie: Finish the sentence: When the Jews gather…

 Mindy: we get down with our bad-ass social justice, tikkun olam selves…and anyone else who likes to party!